Your last-last-last-minute cheat sheet on Monday's Eclipse of the Century

 Aren't there eclipses all the time?

 Yes, but there are also total and partial eclipses, which are exactly what they sound like.
 And they also happen all over the world.
-So the fact that Monday's event is a total eclipse that we will actually be able to see from the US makes it a pretty big deal.
+So the fact that Monday's event is a total eclipse that we will actually be able to see from the United States makes it a pretty big deal.
 Remember, we haven't had a total eclipse in 38 years!

 How will the weather be for the eclipse?

-It'll be pretty hard to say until a few hours before the eclipse, but so far there don't seem to be any major weather events across the US to look for.
-However, a cloudy day can still put a moon-sized damper on your eclipse watching plans, so keep your fingers crossed, especially if you're in the southeast.
+It'll be pretty hard to say until a few hours before the eclipse, but so far there don't seem to be any major weather events across the United States to look for.
+However, a cloudy day can still put a moon-sized damper on your eclipse-watching plans, so keep your fingers crossed, especially if you're in the Southeast.

 READ MORE: Detailed forecast for Monday's eclipse